nachiketsbikkannavar9-sys/project/README.md

-# AntiGravity Crisis Response Platform
+#  Crisis Response Platform

-AntiGravity is a modern, responsive, and robust disaster management and crisis response platform.
+Crisis Response Platform is a modern, responsive, and robust disaster management and crisis response platform.
 It aims to empower civilians to broadcast distress signals effectively and provides authorities with real-time mapping, triage capabilities, and situational awareness.

 ## 🚀 Features